ncai25/ncai25/README.md

 - Research interests: AI legislation, AI Safety, Digital Humanities

 ## What I'm up to:
-- Working as a Research Assistant at <a href="[https://youtu.be/WnjiCtlHXi0](https://cntr.brown.edu/)">, developing a scorecard to evaluate U.S. AI bills
+- Working as a Research Assistant at <a href="[https://youtu.be/WnjiCtlHXi0](https://cntr.brown.edu/)"> CNTR </a>, developing a scorecard to evaluate U.S. AI bills
 - Learning UX/UI design and Computer Vision :book:
 - Building my own website :computer: